 - Adjust the image’s contrast.

-This tutorial demonstrates what a difference a few minutes of adjustment in Lightroom can do to enhance a photograph without the use of any other post-processing software.
+This tutorial demonstrates what a few minutes of adjustment in Lightroom can do to enhance a photograph without the use of any other post-processing software.